 They cost a bit more than your average upright or canister vacuum, but many consumers are willing to pay more for the best robot vacuums.
 There’s a wide selection of products to choose from, including robot vacuums with HEPA filtration along with those designed for specific purposes.
 For example, some vacuums do an exceptional job of picking up pet hair while others are a breeze to pick up and transport.
-Many iRobot models (including the Roomba 880) are among the best-selling robot vacuum cleaners, but is it worth it to wait for the Dyson 360 Eye (set for release later this year)?
-Let’s take a closer look at how these brands stack up.
-The Dyson 360 Eye has not yet hit US markets, but you can click here to sign up and get more info on this enticing new robot vacuum.
+Many iRobot models are among the best-selling robot vacuum cleaners, but is it worth it to spring for the Dyson 360 Eye?
+We’ve taken a closer look at how these brands stack up.

 1. iRobot vs. Dyson: Robot Vacuum Performance

 If you’re in the market for a robot vacuum cleaner, performance is likely one of your top considerations.
 In a detailed preview of the Dyson 360 Eye robot vacuum, the appliance is described as having “more suction power than any other robot vacuum” currently on the Japanese market.
 The driving force behind the power is an innovative Dyson Digital Motor V2 — a, small, lightweight and super powerful motor.